Muzammil-23/ros2-jazzy-gazebo-harmonic-cartographer-slam/README.md

 ## Known Limitations

-- LiDAR is a separate static model — it does not follow the robot during teleoperation.
+- LiDAR is a separate static model, it does not follow the robot during teleoperation.
 The map is built from a fixed sensor position.
 - Odometry is a static transform placeholder (`odom → base_link`).
 Real odometry from a DiffDrive plugin is required for Phase 3 Nav2 navigation.
-- Gazebo Harmonic requires a custom world SDF — `empty.sdf` does not load the Sensors system plugin and all sensors will silently produce no data.
+- Gazebo Harmonic requires a custom world SDF, `empty.sdf` does not load the Sensors system plugin and all sensors will silently produce no data.
 - `gpu_lidar` requires the `gz-sim-sensors-system` plugin in the world SDF and a rendering engine (ogre2).
 Without it the sensor registers but publishes nothing.

 ---

 ## Lessons Learned

 See [`docs/summary.md`](docs/summary.md) for the full breakdown of every issue encountered and how it was resolved.
-If you are using ROS 2 Jazzy with Gazebo Harmonic, read that file before starting — it will save you days.
+If you are using ROS 2 Jazzy with Gazebo Harmonic, read that file before starting, it will save you days.

 ---